JohanForngren/CarRentalProject/README.md

   price
 * Use minor currency to avoid rounding errors
 * Use async methods even when not strictly needed to simulate real world scenario
+* No null nowhere to be found

 # Batteries not included

 * Data is not cleaned, that is a implementation detail of calling methods.
 * Logging is not injected.
 It could easily be added for instance by using dependency injection or by wrapping the ICarRentalPeriodFactory in a logging controller or endpoint.

+# Potential improvements

+* Pricing is coupled to the business logic, and the the entire could base could be decoupled into feature-based interfaces.